 7. "You're My Best Friend"

-Early in his solo run, Williams sang of an anchor in life's ocean that could be a spiritual analogy, aside from the opening verse's mention of a wedding band.
+Early in his solo run, Williams sang Wayland Holyfield's lyrics about an anchor in life's ocean that could be a spiritual analogy, aside from the opening verse's mention of a wedding band.

 6. "Good Ole Boys Like Me"

 Another can't-miss song type tells of its singer's simpler childhood and the ageless value of those other trusty Williams boys -- Hank and Tennessee.

 Only John Denver shouted louder, prouder pronouncements of his down-home credibility.
 For a similar sentiment, also check out Williams' final Top 10 entry, "Lord Have Mercy on a Country Boy."